BongoSort/HotStone_Bak/TestList.md

 CARD PLAYS
 * Execute any effect that a card may have when being played (Senere-stone)?

+## BETASTONE
+Mana Tests
+* each player starts with one mana
+* for each turn the players mana increasing by one
+* after reaching 7 mana the player can't get more mana.
+*

 MÅSKE IKKE ALPHASTONE, MEN SENERE-STONE??
 * When trying to draw a card from an empty deck, the hero should take 2 damage.
 * When the health of the hero reaches 0 or below, the hero dies, and the other hero wins.